-The Sanctuary consists of a number of old roads, paths, and animal trails with many diverse ecosystems including ocean shoreline, ponds and meadows, and even a “mountain” that is an ancient volcano.
+The Sanctuary consists of several of old roads, paths, and animal trails with many diverse ecosystems including ocean shoreline, ponds, and meadows, and even a “mountain” that is an ancient volcano.
 A dozen easy connected trails will provide you with wonderful wildlife and bird viewing opportunities.

 This island is one of the largest undeveloped islands on the eastern shore.
 Access is by a causeway and the island provides many trails, both inland and on the shoreline.

 By now you must be excited to get outside!
 The Maine coast has so much to offer in every season of the year.
 Come and explore the amazing views that the best hikes near Searsport, ME have to offer!
 You will head home from your getaway at Captain Nickels Inn refreshed and energized.
 Don’t wait to book your stay.